Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 ## Installing the tools

-This tutorial is depicting how to deploy a ruby application on Scalingo
+This tutorial is depicting how to deploy a Ruby application on Scalingo

 <aside class="note" markdown="1">
-Note: This tutorial does not cover the Ruby on Rails installation, If you're looking to deploy a Ruby on Rails project, follow the [getting started with Ruby on Rails tutorial]({% post_url languages/ruby/rails/2000-01-01-start %})
+Note: This tutorial does not cover the Ruby on Rails installation, If you're looking to deploy a Ruby on Rails project, follow the [Get Started with Ruby on Rails tutorial]({% post_url languages/ruby/rails/2000-01-01-start %})
 </aside>

 To be able to follow this tutorial, we assume that you have: